^

 5. Smart or Automated Warehouse

-Smart or Automated warehouses are places where the storage and fulfillment processes are automated with devices powered with artificial intelligence, robots and drones.
-These smart devices can undertake packing, weighing, transporting, and storing goods, as and when orders are placed.
-Accurate inventory management, advanced safety and security, and provision to embark on analytics are hallmark features of these warehouses.
+Smart or Automated warehouses are places where the storage and order fulfillment processes are automated with devices powered with artificial intelligence, robots and drones.
+These smart devices can undertake automated warehouse packing, weighing, transporting, and storing goods, as and when orders are placed.
+Accurate inventory management, advanced safety and security, and provision to embark on analytics are hallmark features of these smart warehouses.
 Large e-commerce firms like Amazon own smart warehouses to ensure faster order fulfillment.

 hopstack case study